Most Bay Area homeowners will save more than $500 a year by switching from

 a certain amount of insurance (which may actually be more coverage than

-up to an amount equal to at least 10 percent of the dwelling insurance amount, etc.and you wont be able to simply decline coverage for certain options or to lower
+up to an amount equal to 50 or 75 percent of the dwelling insurance amount.

+You wont be able to simply decline coverage for certain options or lower

 coverage below these preset limits.
-Also, if you have
+Also, if you have a mortgage your lender

 Although the preset, bundled amounts of coverage prescribed by the standard

-insurance forms or required by mortgage lenders will sufficiently meet the needs of
+insurance forms or required by mortgage lenders will meet the needs of

 most homeowners, your home and other financial characteristics may warrant

 purchasing insurance with higher limits for certain aspects of coverage.

-It is important that you obtain an accurate estimate of your homes replacement
+It is important to obtain an accurate estimate of your homes replacement

 cost, which will be used to determine how much dwelling insurance you need